Written by Jeremy Tarcher, Shari Lewis, Arthur H. Singer, and Gene Roddenberry

 The Enterprise is on its way to Memory Alpha, which is a planetoid that has been designated as sort of a galactic library and collection of knowledge.
 They are delivering equipment and a technician to the planet.
 Mr. Scott (James Doohan) is quite taken with Lt.
 Mira Romaine (Jan Shutan), the technician bringing equipment to Memory Alpha.

-They encounter a phenomenon which seems to be a storm in space.
-Even with the shields up it seems to have a physiological effect of some of the crew.
-Mira passes out on the bridge and ends up in sick bay.
+They encounter a phenomenon that seems to be a storm in space.
+Even with the shields up it seems to have a physiological effect on some of the crew.
+Mira passes out on the bridge and ends up in sickbay.
 She becomes defensive when Doctor McCoy (DeForest Kelley) is examining her and somewhat verbally combative.
 Scotty tries to smooth things over, but the Doctor takes issue with her attitude.

 The Enterprise tracks the phenomenon to Memory Alpha, which is defenseless since it’s supposed to be a knowledge repository.
 After it reaches the planet, Mr. Spock (Leonard Nimoy) cannot pick up any energy or life readings from the planet.
 After the storm clears, Captain Kirk (William Shatner) takes a landing party down to the planet.
 They find no one left alive except for one woman who seems to be trying to tell them something.
 She is exhibiting the same symptoms Mira did after she regained consciousness.
 However, she doesn’t recover.
 Mira warns them the phenomenon is headed back to the planet.
 At first, Spock dismisses her warning, but the Enterprise soon contacts the landing party and tells them the storm is rapidly approaching.